Frequently Asked Questions

 The Replacement Educational Programs and Operation Levy will be used to maintain current programs and fund what the state does not consider “Basic Education”.
 Many programs we offer and the community expects are not technically considered “Basic Education” by the state of Washington.
 Our levies have supported and will continue to support the following:

-- Special Programs – field trips, para-educators, administration, teaching staff in art, music, PE, electives and counseling.
+• Special Programs – field trips, paraeducators, school garden coordinator, administration, teaching staff in art, music, PE, electives and counseling.

-- Co-Curricular and Extracurricular – drama, FFA, FBLA, knowledge bowl, athletics, cheerleading, etc.
+• Co-Curricular and Extracurricular – FFA, FBLA, knowledge bowl, athletics, cheerleading, etc.

 Why is this called a “Replacement Educational Programs and Operation Levy”?